tjhickey724/MasteryLearningApp/doc/MLA-architecture.md

 The MLA supports this pedadogy by offering the following features.

 ## Course Creation
-* instructors (who are whitelisted in app.js) can create a class in the MLA
+* instructors (who are whitelisted by the administrator) can create a class in the MLA
 * instructors upload a roster.csv file to enroll students in the course
 * instructors can add Teaching Assistants to a class to help with the grading